WAMaurice/rest-db-for-frontend/README.md

 2. An admin view

 Both views shall retrieve the data from the REST server described above and display them in different ways.
+Users and login handling is not needed, both views can be accessable when calling the application.

 #### User View
 The user view shall show a map which displays all cars and bikes and their current status.